LawrenciaNunanaAgbovi/webdevelopment-alumniconnect/README.md

 Screenshot is in the assest folder

 1.Work on Pagination ✅

 2.Incorporate authentication using cookies and including refresh tokens: see "node-react-examples/auth-localstorage-vs-cookies" from repository. ✅

+** test login and sign up from the frontend. changege profile logic to get profile information for the user login.
+** also chnage logic to view users and opportunities only after login or sign up.

 3.Incorporate "messages" between users